European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 ## Terminology

 In this document, the following terms apply:
-- **Identity** refers to a package of values, returned by the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint, that includes the UID2 token, the refresh token, and associated values such as timestamps.
+- **Identity** refers to a package of values, returned by the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint, that includes the EUID token, the refresh token, and associated values such as timestamps.
-- **Advertising token** refers to the UID2 token.
+- **Advertising token** refers to the EUID token.
 - **Callback function** refers to a callback function built for the current version of this SDK and registered using the [Array Push Pattern](#array-push-pattern).
 - **Legacy callback function** refers to a callback function built for version 1.x or 2.x of this SDK and registered in the call to `init`.

 ## Include the SDK Script

-On every page where you want to use UID2 for targeted advertising, include the following SDK script:
+On every page where you want to use EUID for targeted advertising, include the following SDK script:

 ```html
 <script src="https://cdn.prod.uidapi.com/uid2-sdk-3.2.0.js" type="text/javascript"></script>